markusstocker/LaTeX101/README.md

 Next, we create the structure of the article, namely sections for Introduction, Case Study, Results, Conclusion and Acknowledgements.
 Note that Acknowledgements is not numbered.
 You can achieve this with the command `\section*` (note the asterisk).

 We can now start filling the sections.
-Let's start with introduction.
-It is just a few lines but includes variations for how to cite published literature, quoted text, and a reference to Section 2.
+Let's start with Introduction.
+It is just a few lines but includes paragraphs, variations for how to cite published literature, quoted text, and a reference to Section 2.
 We will look at the citations in the next hands-on session.
-Thus, for now just copy the text as it stands, e.g. "Wang et al. (2014)".
-However, let's get the quotes right as well as the reference to Section 2.
+Thus, for now just copy the text as it stands, including citations such as "Wang et al. (2014)".
+At this point, let's focus on paragraphs, quotes, and the reference to Section 2.
 Build your document to check if things look good.

-Section 2 introduces some chemical molecules, footnotes, quantities and units, and mathematical notation.
+Section 2 introduces some chemical molecules, footnotes, quantities with value and unit, and mathematical notation.
 You'll need to include the packages `mhchem` and `siunitx` in the preamble of your LaTeX document by adding the following `\usepackage` commands:

 ```
 \usepackage[version=3]{mhchem}